 Kandiyohi County Board to meet Tuesday

-Meetings are conducted in the board room on the second floor of the Health and Human Services building, 2200 23rd St. N.E. in Willmar.
+The board meets on the second floor of the Health and Human Services Building, 2200 23rd St. N.E. in Willmar.